ppmx/sudoku-solver/README.md

 # Solving Sudoku Puzzles By Algorithms

 ## Description
-This is a sudoku solving engine written in Python and using an SMT Solver (Z3) rather than the approach of Peter Norvig.
+This is a sudoku solving engine written in python depending on an SMT solver (Z3) rather than the approach of Peter Norvig.
 I would like to mention that his blog is really worth reading and I snitched some good ideas from him.

-Therefore take a look at [his blog post of solving sudoku puzzles](https://norvig.com/sudoku.html).
+Therefore take a look at [his blog post about solving sudoku puzzles](https://norvig.com/sudoku.html).

 ## Example